 - 3.1.
 Any need for first aid treatment or supplies will immediately be reported by, - 3.1.1.
 Employees to their managers. - 3.1.2.
 Volunteers and visitors to their supervisors. - 3.2.
-Anyone needing first aid treatment or medical care when working outside of regular business hours will call upon one of the following for assistance: - 3.2.1.
-A first aid attendant who is also working at this time; or - 3.2.2.
+Anyone needing first aid treatment or medical care when working outside of regular business hours will call upon one of the following for assistance:3.2.1.
+A first aid attendant who is also working at this time; or - 5.2.1.
+A mat all attendant who is also working at this time, o - 3.2.2.
 Campus Police (911 or non-emergency ext.
 83300) - 3.3.
 A person accompanying an injured employee to follow-up care once first aid has been provided will - 3.3.1.
 Ensure the employee has safely arrived and is under any appropriate care; and - 3.3.2.
 Report on the status of such safe arrival and delivery into care to the USC Health & Safety Coordinator.